wavefrontHQ/opentelemetry-examples/python/README.md

 # Instrumenting Python Apps with OpenTelemetry

-## Auto-Instrumentation
+## Auto Instrumentation

 We will go through a working example of a Python application auto-instrumented with OpenTelemetry.
 To keep things simple, we will create a basic “Hello World” application using Flask, instrument it with OpenTelemetry’s Python client library to generate trace data and send it to an OpenTelemetry Collector.
-The Collector will then export the trace data to the Wavefront Proxy which will eventually export the trace data to the Wavefront UI.
+The Collector will then export the trace data to the Wavefront Proxy which will eventually export the trace data to the Tanzu Observability UI.

 ![Here is how it works:](https://raw.githubusercontent.com/wavefrontHQ/opentelemetry-examples/main/TraceFlow.png?raw=true)

-If you have not installed an OpenTelemetry Collector or Wavefront proxy yet, then check out [this guide](https://github.com/wavefrontHQ/opentelemetry-examples/blob/main/README.md).
+If you have not set up an OpenTelemetry Collector or Wavefront proxy yet, then check out [this guide](https://github.com/wavefrontHQ/opentelemetry-examples/blob/main/README.md).

 #### Step 1: Get your example application